const-ae/proDA/README.md

 #> # … with 112 more rows
 ```

-Internally `proDAFit` object is implemented as a subclass of `SummarizedExperiment`.
-This means it can be subsetted, which can be particularly useful for calculating the distance of a subset of proteins and samples.
+Internally the `proDAFit` object is implemented as a subclass of `SummarizedExperiment`.
+This means it can be subsetted, which is for example useful for calculating the distance of a subset of proteins and samples.

 ``` r
 # This chunk only works if pheatmap is installed